BlankRH/W4181_Security1/hw4/README.txt

 outUser: user with all permissions that mail-out should have, including reading tmp file, getting names of mailboxs and writing to mailboxs
 (Should not log in as the above 2 users)

-Any user can execute mail-in
+Any user can execute mail-in, only mail-in can invoke mail-out Every receiver user have r-x access to their mailbox directory and rwx access to their mail files

 setup with
 make install TREE=<testdir>

 clean all test users with
 sudo ./mailbox_clean.sh

+When creating mailbox with sudo, please add correct permissions corresponding to the user